 - Personal Profile: CV Objective or CV Summary

 - Additional Sections

-Pro Tip: If you’re fresh out of uni and need to write a student CV with no experience, or if you've graduated from a very prestigious institution within the last 5 years, put your education section above your work experience.
+Pro Tip: If you’re fresh out of uni and need to write a CV with no experience or graduated from a prestigious institution within the last 5 years, put your education section above your work experience.

 When filling in the sections, always keep in mind the gold CV formatting rules: